Business Analyst Quick Start¶

 Once the recipe is initiated, you can adjust the settings.

-On the Join step, click on Left Join to observe the selected join type and conditions.
-Close to keep the default selection for now.
+On the Join step, click on Left Join to observe the different types of joins available.

-On the Output step, note the output column names.
+On the Output step (further down on the left), note the output column names and storage types.

 Run a Recipe¶